eggsbenjamin/zeebe/docs/src/reference/message-correlation.md

 > Note that a message can be correlated to multiple workflow instances if they share the same correlation information.
 But it can be correlated only once per workflow instance.

+> In the case of a message subscription opened due to a non-interrupting message boundary event, incoming messages will be correlated as they are published.
+In rare cases, since execution is interleaved, this may result in messages appearing to be processed out of order.

 ## Message Buffering

 In Zeebe, messages can be buffered for a given time.
 Buffering can be useful in a situation when it is not guaranteed that the message catch event is entered before the message is published.